BoMartinez/20200905-ds4a-project/06. entregables/01 Project Scoping.md

 We also have the data of the number of passengers who board the bus, either by the entrance or exit door.
 Each event is georeferenced with the information of the bus GPS and the route they are doing.

-## Problema especifico

-The Aburrá Valley Metropolitan Area seeks to identify high demand patterns in order to implement strategies that improve the competitiveness of public transportation.

-The entity wants to measure the passenger demand in the road corridors of the Aburrá Valley Region, particularly, the passengers load in each road network's arc.
-The measurement results must be able to be filtered by time zone (time of the day, day of the week, or in general, a time interval) and by route, so that it is easier to observe the demand's level for the public transportation service for given space and time parameters.

-The methods to reach the result will be georeferenced data analysis, finding through heat maps where the highest passenger density occurs and eventually and with the proper algorithm use the stations' data to find the nearest arc and then associate that demand in order to properly allocate the public  transportation resources.